Dr Simon Hunt, FHEA

 I have tutored all three undergraduate years, in the areas of molecular and cell biology, general pathology and immunology.
 I continue to teach 2nd years and 3rd years.
 I contributed two chapters to the 3rd edition of a standard immunology textbook, Janeway and Travers' "Immunobiology" and I have published reviews of a number of other student textbooks.
 I studied for the Diploma in Learning and teaching in Higher Education at the University's Learning Institute and was awarded a Distinction for my portfolio "Teaching critical appraisal of primary biomedical scientific literature".

-I have been invited to run a workshop in August 2014 at the First International Summer Institute of Learning and Teaching for Bioscience Researchers, organised by the University of Manitoba in Winnipeg.
+I helped to teach a five-day workshop in August 2014 at the First International Summer Institute of Learning and Teaching for Bioscience Researchers, organised by the University of Manitoba in Winnipeg.

 In 2012 I received an award for Excellence in Teaching by the Medical Sciences Division.